Accord Mortgages customer ratings

 Can I make overpayments?

-There may be a limit on how much you can overpay each year, during the period where early repayment charges (ERCs) apply.
-If you go over any overpayment limits, you’ll need to pay an ERC.
+Depending on your mortgage product, there may be a limit on how much you can overpay each year during the period where early repayment charges (ERCs) apply.
+This limit is generally 10% of the outstanding loan.

-You might be able to take a payment holiday after making overpayments, as long as it doesn’t exceed the amount you’ve overpaid.
+You might be able to take a payment holiday after making overpayments, as long as what you owe don’t exceed the amount you’ve overpaid.

 How can I contact Accord Mortgages?